Space-bbq/Accessibility-Evaluation-of-Flipkart/README.md

 ![NVDA](Img.1.4_Interactive_icons_not_accessible_by_screen_reader.png)

 ## 📄 Reports
-- Detailed report available in `/reports`
+- Detailed report available in `Accessibility Evaluation of Flipkart.pdf`

 ## 💡 Conclusion
 This project demonstrates the importance of accessibility testing using both automated tools and assistive technologies to ensure inclusive user experience.